CultivateHQ/cultivateHQ.com/source/posts/2017-09-27-comminicating-with-c-from-elixir-using-ports.html.md

 end
 ```

-Next we will need an simple `Makefile` in the project route
+Next we will need an simple `Makefile` in the project root.

 ```
 CFLAGS= -g